 Since 1911 Morin's mission has not changed.
 We continue to care for our customers and pair great service with great food, all at comfortable prices.

 In 1911, J.B.
-Morin opened a 12-stool diner known as the Franklin Diner on Mill Street in Attleboro, Massachusetts.
+Morin opened a 12-stool diner known as the Franklin Cafe on Mill Street in Attleboro, Massachusetts.
 The diner flourished in downtown Attleboro and the thriving business allowed J.B. to grow, which he did in the 1930's, opening a second diner.

 With the onset of World War II, two of J.B's four sons were sent overseas.
 While John Morin did not return, R. "Russell" Morin returned with a passion to expand his father's business.
 Russell became the sole owner of the diner after buying out his two brothers.
 He immediately began to expand by catering off-premise functions and renovating the small diner into a family diner.